Solemensis/Solemensis/README.md

 # Nuxt Full Stack Developer - Cocos/Unity Dev
-* 🔭 My primary tech stack is nuxt & mongo for web, and cocos creator for mobile game development.
+* 🔭 My primary tech stack is nuxt & mongo for web, and unity for game development.
 * 📫 You can contact me from ulassacli@outlook.com
 * ⚡ My portfolio website https://sole-web.site/